HelseVestRHF/containers/README.md

 - Access to data: virtual machines need to connect to external storage using a shared file system, containers can do the same but can also 'mount' local directories - with some speed penalties if the container host is not Linux
 - Use-case: virtual machines are used to replace physical machines, container services are used to replace programs

 Especially the last part is of interest in understanding why containers are so useful.
 As a container starts up very fast it can be used like a program.
 Most containers are started and are automatically removed after they finish.
 They only have an effect on the data they process.
 A container might therefore run only for a second based on the computation it performs.
 Containers can of course also run forever and react to incoming data, process them and send back the results.
+Such setups are more involved as containers do not come prepared with system services like 'cron' and 'systemd'.

 ## How to start